GM warns tariff could force job cuts, raise cost of cars

 Related: How Europe could fight back if Trump taxes car imports

-Combined with existing steel and aluminum tariffs, and tariffs on Chinese imports, "the threat of additional tariffs on automobile imports could be detrimental to our company," the company said.
+Combined with existing steel and aluminum tariffs, and tariffs that start soon on Chinese imports, "the threat of additional tariffs on automobile imports could be detrimental to our company," the company said.

-It warned that an auto tariff would probably raise the cost of making some cars by thousands of dollars.
+GM said an auto tariff would probably raise the cost of making some cars by thousands of dollars.
+And it warned that the cars that would be hit hardest by tariff-driven price increases are often bought by people who can least afford to pay more.

 "At some point, this tariff impact will be felt by customers," the company said.